raghav-vaaan/Weather_Data_Web_Scraping/README.md

    WeatherXML consist of whole detail of receive data and where to send it .

-   It consist API which consist original data
+   It consist API which consist original code